0015. Fundamentals of Horticulture (2 s.h.) F S.

-A lecture-studio course in which students will learn the aesthetic principles of design firsthand as they create a series of floral compositions from natural and artificial materials.
+A lecture-studio course in which students learn the aesthetic principles of design firsthand as they create a series of floral compositions from natural and artificial materials.
 Development of a critical eye by analyzing and critiquing their own and each other's work.
-The course also considers traditions of floral design as it has been practiced in Eastern and Western cultures.
+Also considers traditions of floral design as it has been practiced in Eastern and Western cultures.

 0098.
 Cooperative Education (3 s.h.)
 SS.
 Prerequisite: Permission of department required.